 FactSet vs S&P Capital IQ Pro

 FactSet and S&P Capital IQ Pro are two of the most widely adopted financial data platforms for buy-side and sell-side analysts, competing directly in screening, modeling, and fundamental research.
-FactSet offers a wider price range starting at $4,000/year for its basic workstation and scaling up to $30,000+/year for premium access, while S&P Capital IQ Pro starts higher at $12,000/year for its Essentials tier but tops out at a more predictable $25,000/year for the Advanced plan.
+Neither vendor publishes list prices: every FactSet configuration is quoted per user/month, while S&P Capital IQ Pro is quoted per user/year, so budgeting for either platform starts with a sales conversation.

 Plan-by-Plan Pricing